Table of Contents

 Anesthesiologists are trained for years to administer medications to patients undergoing surgery, but it is important to know any side effects during and after the procedure.
 Each type of anesthesia has its specific side effects.
 Most of these effects are minor, but some may be serious.

 General anesthesia side effects: Because you are fully unconscious, it comes with the most side effects.
 You will be monitored before, during, and after your procedure for any complications.
 Nausea and vomiting can occur for the first few hours or days after surgery.
 This is triggered by the medication, motion, or type of surgery.
 You may also be confused for up to a week after you regain consciousness.
-The narcotic component of the anesthesia relaxes muscles, causing muscle aches and an itching sensation.
+The narcotic component of the anesthesia can cause an itching sensation.

 IV monitored and regional anesthesia side effects: There are typically fewer side effects of IV sedation than general anesthesia.
 Common side effects might include a headache a few days after the procedure and minor back pain if the injection was in the spine.
 Being sedated from the waist down may cause difficulty urinating after the procedure.
 Bleeding under the skin may occur at the injection site.